chenfengxu714/StreamDiffusionV2/README.md

 ## Overview

 StreamDiffusionV2 is an open-source interactive diffusion pipeline for real-time streaming applications.
 It scales across diverse GPU setups, supports flexible denoising steps, and delivers high FPS for creators and platforms.
+Further details are available on our project [homepage](https://streamdiffusionv2.github.io/).

+## News
+- **[2025-10-06]** 🔥 Our [StreamDiffusionV2](StreamDiffusionV2) is publicly released!
+Check our project [homepage](https://streamdiffusionv2.github.io/) for more details.

 ## Prerequisites